Manitoba Provincial Road 263

-Manitoba Provincial Road 263 is a former provincial road in the Canadian province of Manitoba.
+Provincial Road 263 (PR 263) is a former provincial road in the Parkland Region of the Canadian province of Manitoba.

 Route description

 PR 263 began at a 'T' junction with PR 262 north of Scandinavia.
 From this junction, it travelled 18 km northwest before meeting PTH 10 in Onanole.
-The two highways shared a very short (~20m) concurrence before PR 263 left the concurrence and continued west for 5 km to meet southbound PR 270.
+The two highways shared a short (~20m) concurrence before PR 263 left the concurrence and continued west for 5 km to meet southbound PR 270.
 From PR 270, PR 263 continued north for 5 km to its northern terminus at the south boundary of Riding Mountain National Park.
 The road continued into the park past several church camps and public campsites along the southwestern shore of Clear Lake.
 The route was gravel for most of its length, except for the section of the route between PR 270 and Onanole.

 PR 263 was designated as an east-west route except for the section between Riding Mountain National Park and PR 270, which was designated as north-south.